gpdoud/Bootcamp/typescript-assignment.md

     * A constructor to initialize all properties
     * A method called print() that will display all fields via a call to 'console.log()'

-3. Create a source file for a class 'Mainline'.
-It should create an array of Restaurant instances from the following data:
+3. Create a source file named 'mainline.ts'.
+It should begin by creating an array of Restaurant instances from the following data:
 <table>
   <tr><th>Id</th><th>Name</th><th>Recommended</th><th>Phone</th></tr>
   <tr><td>1</td><td>Rusty Bucket</td><td>true</td><td>111-1111</td></tr>